 sudo apt install curl

-to download the installation script for the NodeSource repository:
+Then, use curl to download the installation script from the NodeSource repository:

 curl -fsSL https://deb.nodesource.com/setup_20.x | sudo -E bash -

-in the URL refers to the version of Node.js we are installing.
-You can change it to the version you prefer.
+Note: The 20.x in the URL refers to the version of Node.js we are installing.
+You can change it to your preferred version.

 After adding the repository, install Node.js with the following command: